 Vigo County November 1st and May 1st

 Sullivan County May 1st

-Letters of Intent will be reviewed, and selected organizations will be invited to submit a full application, which will also be completed at: https://wvcfgrants.communityforce.com.
+Letters of Intent will be reviewed, and selected organizations will be invited to submit a full proposal, which will also be completed at https://wvcfgrants.communityforce.com.

 Deadlines for Full Proposals: